 - You may be the child’s biological father, or adopter, or the spouse, civil partner or partner of the mother or adopter, and have the main responsibility (with the mother) for bringing up the child.

-- Your must have normal weekly earnings of at least £112 for the eight weeks before the 15th week a birth is due, or the week in which you are notified of being matched with the child for adoption.
+- You must have average weekly earnings at or above £120 weekly before tax (2021-22 lower earnings limit, reviewed each year, visit the government pages for the current rate) for the eight weeks before the 15th week a birth is due, or the week in which you are notified of being matched with the child for adoption.

-- the date the baby is due, or the date on which the adoption was notified and the date it is due to start;
+- the date the baby is due or the relevant adoption dates;

 - when you want the leave to start.